 This command moves the Composer binary to /usr/local/bin, making it executable from any directory by simply typing composer.

-If you are in Windows, cisit the Composer Download page.
+If you are in Windows, visit the Composer Download page.
 After that, follow the instructions there.
 It will guide you through setting up Composer on your Windows system, including adding it to your PATH, so it’s accessible from any command prompt.
 To confirm that Composer has been installed correctly, open your command prompt and type: composer.
 This command should display the Composer version along with a list of commands available in Composer.

-As for Git, many developers have their Git configurations and credentials finely tuned on their host machines.
-This includes global Git settings, SSH keys for repository access, and user configurations that are not automatically shared with the container environment.
-Using the host-installed Git allows developers to leverage these pre-configured settings seamlessly.
-In addition to this, developers often use GUI-based Git tools or integrated development environments (IDEs) that integrate directly with the Git installation on their host machine.
+Developers often use GUI-based Git tools or integrated development environments (IDEs) that integrate directly with the Git installation on their host machine.
 These tools may provide more sophisticated interfaces for managing commits, branches, and merges than command-line tools available within a container.
-Using the host’s Git installation ensures smooth integration with these tools.
+Using the host’s Git installation ensures a smooth integration with these tools.

-Also, for some workflows, especially in a development environment where frequent commits are made, having to ddev ssh into a container to perform Git operations can add unnecessary complexity and steps.
+For some workflows, especially in a development environment where frequent commits are made, having to ddev ssh into a container to perform Git operations can add unnecessary complexity and steps.
 Using the host’s Git installation simplifies the workflow, allowing for quick changes without the need to switch contexts.
 But other than these reasons, nothing prevents you from using the git that is inside the container.
 It just can be a bit more uncomfortable sometimes.

-Scaffolding a WordPress Development Environment with Bedrock and DDEV
+Step 4: Scaffolding a WordPress Development Environment with Bedrock and DDEV

 To begin setting up our WordPress environment with Bedrock and DDEV, we need to start by creating a project directory and a DDEV configuration file within it.
 This configuration file, named .ddev/config.yaml, tells DDEV how to set up the development environment.